the-au-forml-lab/plgroup/docs/awards.md

 premise that not even a bear could get in its way.

 #### The Rorschach
-For the paper whose meaning is partly in the eye of the reader: both theoreticians and practitioners experts each walk away convinced it was written for them.
+For the paper whose meaning is partly in the eye of the reader: both theoreticians and practitioners walk away convinced it was written for them.